gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 |00000000| 1 |0| 1 |0| 1 |0| 1 |0|0000|11|00| 1 |0|00000|1|0|1|
 |________|___|_|___|_|___|_|___|_|____|__|__|___|_|_____|_|_|_|
 ```
-When a frame is received, a low performance microcontroller with an inaccurate clock can correctly synchronize with transmitter during the frame initializer, and consequently each byte is received.
+When a frame is received a low performance microcontroller with an inaccurate clock can correctly synchronize with transmitter during the frame initializer and consequently each byte is received.
 On receiver's side a frame reception starts if 3 synchronization pads are detected and if their duration is equal or higher than:

 `frame initializer expected duration - (sync pad bit 1 duration - sync pad bit 1 minimum acceptable duration)`